-While mandatory DFGs remain our priority, by administering discretionary DFGs we can also support the council's commitment to improving residents' lives.
-We can do this by using the increased BCF to carry out much-needed aids and adaptations that do not fall within the remit of the Housing Grants Construction and Regeneration Act 1996, as specified in mandatory DFGs.
+While mandatory DFGs remain our first priority, by administering discretionary DFGs we can also support the council's commitment to improving resident's lives.
+The council can do this by using the increased BCF to carry out much-needed aids and adaptations that do not fall within the remit of the Housing Grants Construction and Regeneration Act 1996, as specified in mandatory DFGs.

-Using the powers under The Regulatory Reform (Housing Assistance) (England and Wales) Order 2002, we intend to use the increased funds to enable people to obtain discretionary grant aid to help them to adapt to their homes and remain independent.
+Using the powers under The Regulatory Reform (Housing Assistance) (England and Wales) Order 2002, we intend to use the increased funds to enable people to obtain discretionary grant aid to help them to adapt their homes and remain independent.